dalethomas81/HamMessenger/README.md

 HamMessenger is a portable, battery powered device that runs on a microcontroller and interfaces with an inexpensive ham radio to send and receive text messages and provide position updates using the [APRS](http://www.aprs.org/doc/APRS101.PDF) protocol.
 Messages and position updates sent via HamMessenger can be viewed on sites such as [aprs.fi](https://aprs.fi).
 HamMessenger messages are NOT encrypted!

 HamMessenger is intended to be used by licensed ham radio operators.
-For more information you can check out the ARRL website [here](http://www.arrl.org/what-is-ham-radio).
+For more information you can check out the [ARRL](http://www.arrl.org/what-is-ham-radio) website.

 The goal of the HamMessenger project is to create a device that uses ham radio as a medium for sending and receiving text messages.
 HamMessenger exists also to promote amateur radio, electronics, and programming.
 The project is currently in a beta prototyping stage but does function quite well.